artefactory/redisventures-hackunamadata/browser_extension/README.md

 3. See the recommendations pop up as you write.
 4. Click on the recommendations to open the paper in a new tab.

+:bangbang: the use of AdBlock or uBlock might block the extension's requests.
+You should desactivate your ad blocker to use the extension.

 ### Advanced Usage - Text collection method

 Currently you are given the choice between two text collection methods: